PLhery/node-twitter-api-v2/doc/basics.md

 #### v1 API

-If you want to access currently logged user inside v1 API (= you're logged with OAuth 1.0a/OAuth2 user-context), you can use the method `.currentUser()`.
+If you want to access currently the logged user inside v1 API (= you're logged with OAuth 1.0a/OAuth2 user-context), you can use the method `.currentUser()`.

 This a shortcut to `.v1.verifyCredentials()` with a **cache that store user to avoid multiple API calls**.